thepharmproject/set_of_scripts/README.md

 ## Metadata Selection
-Taking into account the requirements of the project (i.e. PHARM might use some relevant extra information for hate speech analysis), the sources that will be used for gath-ering the relevant content (i.e. Website articles and comments, YouTube comments and Twitter tweets), interoperability and compatibility considerations for import-ing/exporting data to third party applications that may/should be exploited (i.e. docca-no platform for annotation), the following general specifications have been set:
+Taking into account the requirements of the project (i.e. PHARM might use some relevant extra information for hate speech analysis), the sources that will be used for gathering the relevant content (i.e. Website articles and comments, YouTube comments and Twitter tweets), interoperability and compatibility considerations for importing/exporting data to third party applications that may/should be exploited (i.e. doccano platform for annotation), the following general specifications have been set:

 Format	| JSON
 --------|------